Masum95/driver_quality/README.md

 Following section assumes you have docker installed on your machine.

-Running the **run.sh** script builds the docker image , does necessary django migrations, inserts dummy data and then runs the django dev server @8000 port.
+Running the **run.sh** script

+ - builds the docker image
+ - does necessary django migrations
+ - inserts dummy data
+ - runs the django dev server @8000 port
+ - runs the client program
  Postgres-db port is mapped to **5454** port of localhost.

 To run the script, use the command from terminal: